 Losing a lot of weight unintentionally over a short space of time can be serious.
 It could mean that you are not consuming enough calories or that your heart failure or inactivity are causing muscle loss.
 It could also indicate that your diuretic dose is too high.
 Unexpected weight loss should always be reported to your nurse or doctor.
-A loss of muscle may go unnoticed if you are also retaining fluid as your weight may remain fairly stable.
+Muscle loss may go unnoticed if you are also retaining fluid as your weight may remain fairly stable.

 If you are losing weight, however, and are finding it difficult to gain weight, your doctor/dietician may recommend that you try a high calorie, high protein diet.
 It may also help to try eating smaller and more frequent meals.

 Sudden weight gain may be due to fluid retention or overeating.

 Weight gain caused by fluid retention may increase the workload on your heart as it has to pump harder to move the excess fluid in the blood around your body.
 If you are retaining fluid, you will usually gain weight rapidly.
 You should discuss this with your doctor or nurse as it can make your symptoms worse.